The Learning Planet Academy

 • Grigny: a laboratory for educational success

-Meeting local challenges through educational innovation
+Addressing local challenges through pedagogical innovation

 Learn more